enr/clap/README.markdown

     $>pick config --get elasticsearch.port
     9206

-Enjoy.

 Test your app
 -------------

-Clap helps you in acceptance tests.
+Clap try to help you in developing acceptance tests.

 You can look at [user acceptance test module](https://github.com/enr/clap/tree/master/modules/uat) to see the actual tests for Clap (using Cucumber JVM).